Godfred Saka

 Godfred Saka (born October 9, 1988) is a Ghanaian professional footballer who is best known for playing as a right-back for Aduana Stars and the Ghana national football team.
 He went on to play for Karela United and Accra Great Olympics.
 He served as captain for Aduana Stars and Karela United.
 Saka played for Aduana Stars for 8 years and was included in the team for the Ghana Premier League that was won in the 2009–10 season and the 2017 season.
 At the international level, he represented Ghana for four major tournaments, playing and winning the WAFU Nations Cup in 2013, at two African Nations Championship tournament in 2014 and 2016 and the COSAFA Cup in 2015.

 Club career

 Early career

 Saka started his youth career for Right to Dream Academy, he had some training sessions with Everton in England during his formative years as part of the Right to Dream Academy programme.

 Aduana Stars

 Saka joined Ghana Premier League club Aduana Stars in July 2009.
-Saka debuted for Aduana Stars in the 2009–10 Ghanaian Premier League season.
+Saka debuted for Aduana Stars in the 2009–10 Ghana Premier League season.
 He played an instrumental role in helping them win the Ghana Premier League title for the first time in the club's history and setting the record as the first team to win in their debut season.
 He went on play for the club for 8 years serving as captain in the latter part of his time at the club.
 As captain, he led them to another Premier League title in the 2017 Ghanaian Premier League season.